FabienArcellier/alfred-cli/docs/source/command_line.rst

 .. note:: it's recommanded to run ``alfred --check`` in your continuous integration process.

 .. warning:: ``alfred --check`` don't check the parameters of the command and the code inside commands.

+Click **Next** when you are ready to discover how to tune alfred settings !